linx-software/Postman_to_Production/README.md

 13. For the getAllProducts event:
     - Add the Database Plugin
     - Add an ExecuteSQL function
-    - Create a new setting for the database connection string using the database hosted buy us, here is the connection string: _Server=postmandb.northeurope.cloudapp.azure.com;Database=postmanTemplate;User Id=Guest_User;Password=DwVHXx!sVeA9x52Mhus6Vfg?;_.
-You can also use a locally hosted database if you prefer that.
-All scripts and instructions have been provided:
-    - The setting will be called DB_Connection and should have the following connection string value {Connection string} (if you choose to do this via your own database, the connection string should reflect that)
+    - Create a new setting for the database connection string.
+The setting will be called DB_Connection and should have the following connection string value provided below (if you choose to do this via your own database, the connection string should reflect that).
+Here is the connection string:
+    ```
+    Server=postmandb.northeurope.cloudapp.azure.com;Database=postmanTemplate;User Id=Guest_User;Password=DwVHXx!sVeA9x52Mhus6Vfg?;
+    ```
     - Set the connection string in the ExecuteSQL function to be the DB_Connection setting created above.
+It will look something like this: _$.Settings.DB_Connection_
     - Leave the Connection Type as 'SQL Server'
     - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/1.%20SELECT%20ALL.sql) to that ExecuteSQL function: